ar-/gdroidclient/README.md

 * shows screenshots also when they are not in the fastlane structure
 * has a new and modern codebase and is easy to maintain
 * G-Droid is actively maintained (the F-Droid client is not any more)
-* many more to come (G-Droid is just a few weeks old) ...
+* many more to come (G-Droid is still pretty new and has only one developer [and many translators] right now) ...

 # Things that G-Droid can NOT do (yet) compared to F-Droid

-* show or install an older version of an app
 * create a local repo, share apps with 'near' people or share apps via bluetooth
 * add other repositories than the F-Droid repo
 * use the privileged extension (done, but extension is not adjusted yet), G-Droid can use root permissions on rooted phones though, to provide unattended installs